Last update: 26 November 2025.

 These are the default Apple keyboard and mouse that live on my desk at work.

 I'm not a big smartphone user, and this has everything I need.
-The only issue is that the latest supported operating system is iOS 15, and some apps are starting to require a higher one.

 These are the software that I use on a daily basis.
 I use most of them both on my work laptop and on my personal laptop.
 The workflow is very similar.